garg-anurag/ServletHelloWorld/README.md

 ServletHelloWorld
 =================

+Servlets provide a component-based, platform-independent method for building Web-based applications, without the performance limitations of CGI programs.
+Servlets have access to the entire family of Java APIs, including the JDBC API to access enterprise databases.

 Servlets in Java simple HelloWorld example

 This is a repository that I have made using the following tools: